goblivend/Advent-of-code/2024/README.md

 ### Day 9:

-Today was nice, was not as easy but was fun to think about and find optimised solutions
+Today was nice, was not as easy but was fun to think about and find optimized solutions

 My solution is not that fast today ~1m30s might try to optimize it further but at the moment need to work on other things (ghc profiler decided not to profile my costs centers)

+So I indeed took time to do some optimizations, now I run in 2s.

+The main reason for this time improvement is because I now play using a tuple (id, size) and not just the id, hence less items to loop through

+Tried more optimizations such as saving the first valid free spot but this was only slowing things down